ezrillex/nestjs-challenge/README.md

 # nestjs-challenge

+# STOP!
+A detailed readme is in progress.
+### Samples of how each endpoint is fulfilled by the app and instructions on how to run the app will be available asap.

 ### Build your tiny API store.
 You can choose the target of your business, be creative!.
 **Examples:** snack store, pet store, drug store.